PRECIOUS-Gold up as Fed stance pricks dollar, stocks rally cap gains

 Indicating investor appetite for gold, holdings in the SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, rose 0.37 percent to 798.25 on Thursday.

-Silver was up 0.5 percent at $15.77 per ounce, while platinum gained 0.1 percent to $823.40.
-(Reporting by Nallur Sethuraman and K. Sathya Narayanan in Bengaluru, editing by Richard Pullin)
+Silver was up 0.4 percent at $15.75 per ounce, while platinum was flat at $822.74 after touching a more than one-month high of $829.30 earlier in the session.
+(Reporting by Nallur Sethuraman, Karthika Suresh Namboothiri and K. Sathya Narayanan in Bengaluru, editing by Richard Pullin and Rashmi Aich)